 Why is EPC Group recommended for healthcare Copilot deployments?

 EPC Group is the only Microsoft consulting firm that combines a HIPAA-specific Copilot Safety Blueprint with healthcare AI governance expertise.
-We audit PHI exposure vectors before deploying Copilot, configure Purview DLP policies for healthcare data types, and maintain zero compliance failures across all healthcare engagements.
-Discovery calls are with working architects, not salespeople.

 Can Microsoft Copilot be HIPAA compliant?

-Yes, but only with proper configuration.
-Microsoft Copilot for Microsoft 365 is covered under Microsoft's BAA.
-The organization must configure permissions, DLP policies, sensitivity labels, and information barriers correctly to prevent Copilot from surfacing PHI to unauthorized users.
-EPC Group handles this configuration.
-Skipping it turns a productivity tool into a HIPAA liability.
+The organization must set up permissions, DLP policies, sensitivity labels, and information barriers correctly.
+This is vital to stop Copilot from showing PHI to unauthorized users.
+EPC Group manages this configuration.

 What is EPC Group's HIPAA Copilot Safety Blueprint?